Designed by Sir William Chambers, this elegant grade I listed plant house in Kew Gardens is home to a restaurant and cafe.

 Kew Palace information

-The smallest of the royal palaces, red-brick Kew Palace (adult/child #5.30/free; h10am-5.30pm late Mar-late Oct) in the northwest of the gardens is a former royal residence once known as Dutch House, and was built in 1631.
+The smallest of the royal palaces, red-brick Kew Palace in Kew Gardens is a former royal residence once known as Dutch House, built in 1631.
 It was the favourite home of George III and his family; his wife, Queen Charlotte, died here in 1818.
-Don't miss the Georgian rooms, restored to how they would have looked in 1804, and Princess Elizabeth's doll's house.
+Next to the palace, the Royal Kitchens have been reopened after lying dormant for two centuries.